Buchan Day Opportunities

 - your outcomes for the service are identified and use appropriate resources

 - an Individual Service Plan (ISP) is agreed which meets those outcomes

 - everyone involved in the plan know their responsibilities

 - essential resources in the plan are available or developed

-- your agreed outcomes are reviewed regularly
+- your agreed outcomes are regularly reviewed

 - you are involved in the planning and management of day services

-If you want to find out more, you and your carer can arrange to visit our day service.
-Please contact us to arrange a visit or if you have any further enquiries:
+You and your carer can also arrange to visit the day service.
+Please call us to arrange a visit.

 Willowbank Day Service is assessed and graded by the Care Inspectorate for the quality of service we provide.